Easy recipe for Christmas truffles or Toblerone snowballs - whatever you want to call them, here’s how to make these mini chocolate treats!

 Instructions

-- Get yourself a plate put the unsweetened desiccated coconut on it.
+- Put the unsweetened desiccated coconut on a plate.

-- Let it cool for a few seconds; just long enough to handle although it will still be quite hot and roll into 8 to 10 balls.
+- Allow it to cool for a few seconds, just enough to handle comfortably while still warm.
+After that, shape it into 8 to 10 balls.

-- Transfer to a baking sheet or plate lined with greaseproof paper and leave to set in the fridge for an hour.
+- Roll each one in the coconut as you go.
+Transfer to a baking sheet or plate lined with greaseproof paper and leave to set in the fridge for an hour.

 Those look dangerous Jan!! xxoo